top of page

 Amalia Wickstead

-Amalia (she/her) is a PhD candidate at UCL, co-supervised by the Ashmolean Museum.
-Her research seeks to highlight the colonial role of casts of Greek and Roman sculpture within nineteenth-century museum collections.
+Amalia (she/her) is a PhD candidate at UCL, co-supervised by the Ashmolean Museum through the AHRC Collaborative Doctoral Partnership scheme.
+Her research seeks to reassess plaster casts of Greco-Roman sculpture within nineteenth-century collections in order to highlight their role as colonial tools for the British Empire.

 The Gallery of Modern Paintings at the Art Treasures Exhibition, from the Illustrated Times, May 9, 1857